 utilises DirectSound's 3D hardware acceleration, you may experience sound

-in certain games as the audio stack has been completely rewritten in Vista.
+in certain games as the audio stack has been completely rewritten in post XP.
 The DS audio hardware layer has been removed and

 replaced with a software mixer producing less that favourable results.

-Risen3D is effected because it uses DirectSound3D and EAX which is no longer supported in Vista.
+Risen3D is effected because it uses DirectSound3D and EAX which is no longer supported after Win XP

 Now for the good news, providing you have either